Jupiter analogue: Examples

+An artistic rendering of HIP 11915, a Jupiter analogue.

 With their common occurrence and their increased chance of detection, there are many exoplanets discovered that have been classed as Jupiter analogues.

 The nearby exoplanet Epsilon Eridani b, 10.5 light-years away, has been described as "a remarkably close analog to our own planet Jupiter" and "one of the closest analogs to a Solar System planet yet detected around a nearby star".
-Kepler-167e is a exoplanet orbiting the K-type main sequence star Kepler-167.
+Kepler-167e is an exoplanet orbiting the K-type main sequence star Kepler-167.
 Its mass and radius is very similar to Jupiter with about 1 Jupiter mass and 0.9 Jupiter radii.
 Around the young F-type main sequence star 51 Eridani, there is a Jupiter-like planet named 51 Eridani b.
 This exoplanet has been directly imaged.